nonnumericdave/FindMethodsWhichMessageSelector-ObjectiveC/Readme.md

 ```

 ### Notes
-Note that this uses heuristics to determine if the S is called from a method M.  Furthermore, it only works for i386 libraries at the moment.
+Note that this uses heuristics to determine if the S is called from a method M.  Furthermore, it only works for i386 libraries for Mac OS X and iOS Simulator at the moment.